-Please be aware that Leiden University is not currently participating in any US Federal loans schemes and therefore cannot complete any forms or provide any data for this purpose.
+Please be aware that Leiden University is not currently participating in any US Federal loans or GI Bill benefit schemes and therefore cannot complete any forms or provide any data for this purpose.

 As there are so many different scholarships, grants and fellowships out there, we cannot list them all on our website.
 Use these search engines to track down all the funding opportunities available to you.

 - Grantfinder – scholarships search engine for study and research in The Netherlands